Hello! I’m Nicholas Kotar, and I write epic fantasy inspired by Russian fairy tales.

 Eventually, a few of us teachers joined up to form a storytelling troupe, of sorts, called Conquering Time.
 We were an ensemble of performance and visual artists that staged original works of storytelling and traditional music.
 We also published some original poetry and prose.

 My collaboration with Conquering Time produced four semi-staged musical pieces that we performed on both coasts of the US, France, and Russia.
-It also inspired me to write a novel called Raven Son, which was the kernel that eventually became A Lamentation of Sirin, my first completed novel.
+It also inspired me to write a novel called Raven Son, which was the kernel that eventually became The Song of the Sirin, my first completed novel.

 Here is a clip of a choral selection from Conquering Time’s performance piece “The Gift”